DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
 type? | string | Specifies the table column type.
-Used to identify a cell template to render a column cell.
-The type property is not defined for data rows
+Defines a cell template used to render a cell.
+The type is not defined for data rows

 ## Plugin Developer Reference